Saved (play): Controversy

+With regard to the depiction of violence in the play, particularly in Scene Six, Bond emphasised in an "Author's Note: On Violence" for the first Bond volume (of three) in Methuen's The Master Playwrights series that "we have to put anything into its social context before we can say it has caused violence" and claimed that "whenever there is serious and constant violence, that is a sign of the presence of some major social injustice".
+As to the nature of that social injustice, the play remains rather vague, but Bond points to the idea that "the young murderers in Saved belong to this group" of people who "may merely react violently because of an unconscious motive, an unidentified discontent".
+He contends that "[s]ome of their cries while they murder the baby are ruling-class slogans", of which "racialism" is his prime example.
+In the play, Colin says about the baby that it "[l]ooks like a yeller-nigger", to which Bary replies: "'Onk like a yid" (Bond 1966, p.
+68).

+Productions

 In February 1969, after the abolition of censorship in the 1968 Theatres Act, Saved was given its first full public run at the Royal Court Theatre in London.
-The revival cast included: Malcolm Tierney (as Len), Kenneth Cranham (as Fred), Patricia Franklin (as Pam), Queenie Watts (as Mary), Tom Chadbon, Peter Blythe, John Barrett and William Gaskill was the director.
+The revival cast included: Malcolm Tierney (as Len), Kenneth Cranham (as Fred), Patricia Franklin (as Pam), Queenie Watts (as Mary), Tom Chadbon, Peter Blythe, and John Barrett.
+William Gaskill was the director.
 While critical reception initially was very negative, critics praised the play after the 1969 performance.

 The play is rarely revived, though it has been described as "one of the great modern plays" and its theme of social disenfranchisement is seen by Bond as very relevant to the present day.

+The play would have to wait until 1984 before being revived in London, once again at the Royal Court.
 In October 2011, the play was revived in London for the first time in 27 years, at the Lyric Hammersmith, directed by Sean Holmes.